OldDognoob/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1.Middleware
+2.Routers

 - [ ] Describe Middleware?

+Middleware functions are functions that have access to the request object(req)and to the response object(res) and to the next function.
+Middleware functions can perform the following tasks:
+>Execute any code
+>Make changes to the request and to the response object
+>End the request-response cycle
+>Call the next middleware in the stack

 - [ ] Describe a Resource?

+Resource can be defined as a piece of data managed by a server, with access to it provided by an API.

 - [ ] What can the API return to help clients know if a request was successful?

+Technically an API returns success codes and provide success messages.
+With the use of .json() we can implement a simple message to be followed by a simple request or providing an alert, or jsx segment.
+We can also pass data from the database.

 - [ ] How can we partition our application into sub-applications?

+Sub-applications provide us with flexibility.
+We can decide our different business into different sub-apps.
+We can specify each application settings, choose different view engine and stylesheet middleware.
+Sub-applications also have a lot of things to share , such as node modules, config files, database models and utilities.
+Sub-applications helps us to reduce a lot of dirty work and makes developer life easy and happy.!

 ## Minimum Viable Product